Related articles in the Compliance for DevOps Teams series:

 What is HIPAA?

 Established in 1996, HIPAA aims to protect the privacy and security of sensitive health information.
 The HIPAA Security Rule protects a subset of information covered by the HIPAA Privacy Rule.
-Essentially, it focuses on what organizations need to do to protect electronic protected health information (e-PHI).
+Essentially, it focuses on what organisations need to do to protect electronic protected health information (e-PHI).

 The Security Rule doesn’t dictate which security measures are used, as long as they are effective.
 However, they do require three standards of implementation also known as safeguards: